 Configuration options

-Since the purpose of b4 is to work with git repositories, this allows the usual fall-through configuration that can be overridden by more local settings on the repository level.
+Since the purpose of b4 is to work with git repositories, this allows the usual fall-through configuration, with local settings specified in .git/config overriding the global defaults.

 Per-project defaults